John Hyatt (minister): Biography

-In 1805 he became co-pastor and a Minister of the London Tabernacle for the next 20 years or so until his death from asthma, becoming a celebrated man.
-Among his many spiritual and charitable works he was instrumental in founding the Aged Pilgrims' Friend Society, originally set-up in 1807 to provide grants and pensions to needy elderly Christians.
+In 1805 he became co-pastor and a minister of the London Tabernacle for the next 20 years or so until his death.
+Among his many spiritual and charitable works, he was instrumental in founding the Aged Pilgrims' Friend Society, originally set-up in 1807 to provide grants and pensions to needy elderly Christians.
 As recorded in Mr. J. E. Hazelton's "Inasmuch", Hyatt was closely connected with the society and he drew up the second address that was issued by the committee.
 The ministry has grown so that it now has 16 schemes throughout England, providing a range of services for older people, from sheltered housing through to nursing and dementia care, as well as home-leave accommodation for missionary families.

 During his time at the tabernacle, Hyatt was well known for his forthright sermons which were printed eagerly by the popular press and the evangelical chronicles of the time.
 These publications generated vast amounts of income for the church and for John, most of which he passed to missions and friendly societies in his travels.
 His career was well followed in the press as he travelled around the countryside preaching to any that would listen, especially those congregations in the chapels set up by Selina Hastings, Countess of Huntingdon during The Countess of Huntingdon's Connexion, a small society of evangelical churches founded in 1783 and strongly associated with the Calvinist Methodist movement of George Whitefield.
 Hyatt was greatly involved with charitable societies, often being seen at meetings of the London Missionary Society and seamen's missions along the Thames.

 He is also to be found in Dublin in 1821, preaching there and in more than 40 other towns and villages in the north of Ireland.
 Over the next few years he is to be found preaching in Kent, Wiltshire, Bristol, Northampton, York and many other places that wanted to hear his renowned sermons.
-He was very well respected, and influenced the likes of Edward Mote, who wrote more than one hundred hymns published in his book, "Hymns of Praise (London, 1836).
+He was very well respected, and influenced the likes of Edward Mote, who wrote more than one hundred hymns published in his book, "Hymns of Praise" (London, 1836).
 His hymn, "The Solid Rock" lives on today in many church services.
-During his life in London, John lived at 61 Great Russell St., Bloomsbury Square.
+During his life in London, John lived at 61 Great Russell Street, Bloomsbury Square.